*

 Freedom Isn't Free

-by Cadet Major Kelly Strong USAF JROTC
+by Kelly Strong

 I watched the flag pass by one day